-Your specialist should advise you on whether your fertility is likely to be affected.
-Talk to them about fertility before you begin your treatment for lymphoma.
+Your doctors should talk to you about whether your lymphoma treatment is likely to affect your fertility.
+It’s a good idea to talk to them about your fertility before you begin treatment.
 If you are a parent of a child with lymphoma, speak to your child’s medical team before his or her treatment begins.

-Chemotherapy drugs damage lymphoma cells or stop them from multiplying, but they also affect some of your healthy cells.
+Chemotherapy drugs damage lymphoma cells or stop them from making copies of themselves (multiplying), but they also affect some of your healthy cells.
 This can cause side effects, including reduced fertility.
-The likelihood of your fertility being affected depends on several factors, including:
+The likelihood of this happening depends on several factors, including:

 - whether you are male or female.